 Thank you all for that generous donation.

-Miss Vaughan is a wonderful woman.
+Ms. Vaughan is a wonderful woman.

-I do think this is a pretty funny conspiracy that's being pushed by the Washington Post that you know you can cut to some Twilight Zone music here because the Washington Post is now lending credence to this Nigerian-born doctor's conspiracy theory that Vladimir Putin and Donald Trump collaborated to poison Hillary.
+I do think this is a pretty funny conspiracy that's being pushed by the Washington Post that, you know, you can cut to some Twilight Zone music here because the Washington Post is now lending credence to this Nigerian-born doctor's conspiracy theory that Vladimir Putin and Donald Trump collaborated to poison Hillary.

 Well, how does she know?

-By the looks of the schedule, Donald Trump's working a thousand times harder than Hillary Clinton, and I actually have their schedules here.
+By the looks of the schedule, Donald Trump's working 1,000 times harder than Hillary Clinton.

 I have the campaign schedule for Hillary.

-All right, so she didn't work on the 2nd, the 6th, the 7th and 9th, the 12th, the 13th, the 14th, the 16th to 17th, the 19th to 20, 21, 22, 23, 26, 27, 28, 29, 31.
+All right, so she didn't work on the 2nd to 6th, the 7th, the 9th, the 12th, the 13th, the 14th, the 16th, the 17th, the 19th to 20, 21, 22, 23, 26, 27, 28, 29, 31.

 Donald Trump worked every day.